OpenTechStrategies/torque/DESIGN.md

 group in the `Permissions` table that matches a MediaWiki group the user is assigned to gets sent to torquedata for validation and rendering.

-Then, torquedata will redact the list of objects available to that user, and the columns available to the template for rendering, based on the permissions set up in that table.
+Then, torquedata will redact the list of documents available to that user, and the fields available to the template for rendering, based on the permissions set up in that table.
 See
 [the configuration page](TorqueDataConnect/README.md#WikiPage configuration) for details about the format of that page.

-The columns and proposals linked are also used to generate search indices in torquedata for search results that are correct for the users permissions.
+The fields and documents linked are also used to generate search indices in torquedata for search results that are correct for the users permissions.

-## torquedata Flask app
+## torquedata Django app

-`torquedata` exists to use a backing store, initially CSV files stored on the hard drive, and provide different outputs necessary for the project.
+`torquedata` exists to use a backing store, storing json documents in postgres, and provide different outputs necessary for the project.

 Because it's largely not user facing, the [README](torquedata/README.md) is lightweight and concerned mostly system adminstrator information